 Winter Science Activities

 Try these Winter Science Activities to bring winter indoors.
+You can’t go wrong with any of these fun Winter Activities for Kids.

 As the snow falls and the temperatures drop, we can get into hands-on activities that make learning about winter truly exciting.
-There’s a whole chilly world of science waiting to be discovered.
+There’s a whole, chilly world of science waiting to be discovered.

 I love using activities to combine learning with play.
 Projects like these can encourage curiosity and critical thinking.
 Plus, they provide a great way to stay cozy indoors while learning about the winter.